Articles on: Privacy & Data Security

 Find the request relating to your requestor and click on “Download”.
 A ZIP file will be saved to your hard drive, with contents that will be structured like this:

-Attachments are reproduced in their original format (word doc, .jpg, PDF etc) and placed into a folder
+Attachments are reproduced in their original format (word doc, .jpg, PDF etc) and placed into the Attachments folder

 Appointments, Episodes and Invoices are summarised in .csv files